The Muscle-Building Diet Guide for Skinny Women

 Now we need to add in the calorie surplus.
 Just like with option #1, this means adding 200–300 calories per day on top of your maintenance needs.
 From there, weigh yourself every week and adjust accordingly.
 If you don’t gain weight, eat 200 more calories per day.
 If you gain too much weight, eat 100 fewer calories per day.

-Examples of Adding Calories Into Your Diet
+Examples of Easy Ways To Add Calories To Your Weight Gain Diet

 - Increase three meals by 100 calories each.
 Perhaps you do that by adding a small glass of milk to your meals.
 Liquid calories are fairly easy on the appetite, so this should be fairly achievable.